Classification of crescent configurations: Method for Counting Strict Distance Classes

-\begin{rem} It should be noted that the runtime of Algorithm \ref{alg:class} is $\mathcal{O}(n^{n})$, so its use is limited to crescent configurations on relatively few points.
-However, we believe that with enough processing power, upper bounds can be established using the algorithm for small $n$ such as $7$ and $8$.
-As such, at this time, this does not pose much of an issue to the progress of this research, as no crescent configurations on more than $8$ points is yet to be found. \end{rem}
+which defines an isosceles trapezoid. \end{rem} \begin{rem} It should be noted that the runtime of Algorithm \ref{alg:class} is $\mathcal{O}(n^{n})$, so its use is limited to crescent configurations on relatively few points.
+However, we believe that with enough processing power, upper bounds on the number of strict distance classes can be established using the algorithm for small $n$ such as $7$ and $8$.
+As such, at this time, this does not pose much of an issue to the progress of this research, as, to the authors' knowledge, no crescent configuration on more than $8$ points has yet to be found. \end{rem}